-- 505. Economic Analysis (5).
-Pr., Graduate Standing or Consent of Instructor.
-An overview of MACRO and MICRO economics and the relationship of economic concepts to business problems. - 552.
-Comparative Economic Systems (5).
+505. Economic Analysis (5).
+Pr., Graduate Standing.
+An overview of MACRO and MICRO economics and the relationship of economic concepts to business problems.

+552. Comparative Economic Systems (5).
 Pr., Junior Standing.
-An analysis of the rival economic doctrines of Capitalism, Socialism, and Communism. - 554.
-History of Economic Thought (5).
+Ananalysis of the rival economic doctrines of Capitalism, Socialism, and Communism.

+554. History of Economic Thought (5).
 Pr., Junior Standing.
 The development of economic ideas, principles, and systems of analysis from early times to the present.

-- 562. Monetary Theory and Policy (5).
+562. Monetary Theory and Policy (5).
 Pr., EC 360, Junior Standing.
-Advanced monetary and banking policy.
-Attention given to government fiscal policies and programs. - 565.
-Public Finance (5).
+Advnaced monetary and banking policy.
+Attention given to government fiscal policies and programs.

+565. Public Finance (5).
 Pr., Junior Standing.
+A study of principles of taxation, government expenditures, fiscal policy in the American economy.